Tuesday, November 16, 2010

 The Simple Solution

 At the same time, we also offer custom-made orders.
 Imagine Problem #2: Your softball team is in desperate need of new team shirts with a fresh design...ones that do not show the stains of defeat any longer.
 The Simple Solution: join a bowling team instead?
 I think not.
-Contact us
+Contact us for personalized service to create noticeable, trendy shirts that will distract the other teams!
+Besides, you can't work on your tan while bowling indoors.

 Side Note: During my 10+ years as the manager for the National Geospatial-Intelligence Agency (NGA) store, I created many unique, custom-made designs for the employees.
 And, what was the biggest selling item?
 The "Survivor" T-shirt that I designed in recognition of our agency changing its name for the third time.
 (Years later the agency changed its name for the FOURTH time!)